queeno/ansible-uchiwa/README.md

 |`password`  |String       |The password to access uchiwa dashboard   |   |
 |`readonly`  |Boolean      |Should the user have read only access?    |false  |

 <sup>6</sup> `auth` specifies the public and private keys for JTW validation and signing.
 If this hash is omitted, then uchiwa will generate its own keys on start behind the scenes.
-For this reason, there are no defaults.
+For this reason, all fields are mandatory if variable is declared.

 Please populate the `auth` hash with the following values: